-This state of affairs inspired the title track of the Llanelli five-piece’s stellar new album, See Through Blue.
+This state of affairs inspired the title track of the Llanelli five-piece’s stellar new album, See Through Blue, which achieved a #7 position in the UK Top 40 Album chart.
 Over a steadily intensifying musical backdrop that evokes such musical icons as Bruce Springsteen and latterday Johnny Cash, Wayne crucifies a ruling elite guilty of “gaslighting a whole goddamn nation to push your contracts through.”
 The striking album cover illustrates the point – created by Carl Cozier of Holy Moly Design, it features Prime Minister Boris Johnson standing at a podium, casting a demonic shadow.

 All the rage and fear and uncertainty of recent times has been poured into the album’s 11 tracks, resulting the rarest of rock’n’roll albums: one with a sense of purpose.
 But where the title song and anthemic first single Storm – which questions whether people are prepared for the aftershocks of both the pandemic and the government’s high-level malfeasance – are both fuelled by a righteous sense of injustice, other bolder, emotions also shine through.

 “There’s a lot of defiance and hope on this album,” says Wayne of songs such as euphoric opener I’m Alive and gasoline-fuelled arena-filler-in-waiting Take You Home.
 “To those who feel alone, raise your hands and we’ll take you home,” he sings on the latter.